What is the Probate Process

 Calculating Your Commissions

-As a personal representative, you are entitled to commissions, at the following percentages:
+As a personal representative, you are entitled to commissions as part of the probate process, at the following percentages:

 • 5% of all sums of money not exceeding $100,000